Burhan3737/Resume/README.md

 # Resume
-A resume template built using HTML, CSS, Javascript
+A resume template built using HTML, CSS.